 University of Rochester realizes quality & safety benefits from IV automation

-The University of Rochester Medical Center (URMC) identified a number of areas of weakness in their IV compounding processes where errors were likely and patient safety was at risk, including wrong product selection, incorrect volume added, omitted ingredients, and missing checks.
+The University of Rochester Medical Center (URMC) identified areas of weakness in their IV compounding processes, including wrong product selection, incorrect volume added, omitted ingredients, and missing checks.

 Activated Omnicell Product(s)